motan1337/hfs-2fa/README.md

 This plugin adds TOTP two factor authentication to HFS logins, with any authenticator app (Google Authenticator, Aegis, Authy, 1Password, etc)

-Requires HFS with plugin API 12.3 or newer.
+Requires HFS 3.3 or newer (plugin API 13.4).
+HFS 3.2 and older automatically get version 2.1 of this plugin, from the api12.3 branch.
+HFS words a refused login as "UnauthorizedError: Invalid OTP".

 ## Enabling it